datascience-mobi/02_TissueSpecificAntigens_2021/README.md

 compare groups here as you like, different treatments, healthy versus ill, etc.

-Now you can go back into the literature and find out for example what has been known about the gene **Pax8** in thyroid cancer.

 Safe your R script and also your .rda file on your computer.
 Put all your plots as .pdf in the folder **"plots"** in the dropbox (one per subgroup) and also your .R script in the folder **"session"** and the data matrix only for your gene group as .csv in the folder **"tables"**.